Last Updated: March 16, 2022

 Top Mobile Internet Providers

 In 2020, 39 million people used social media from their smartphones.
 When it comes to internet providers in the UK, here are the four major mobile internet providers: EE, Three, Vodafone, and O2.
-In the following table, you can find bandwidth speeds they provide, as well as measured latency.
+In the following table, you can find the bandwidth speeds they provide, as well as measured latency.

 |Network Name||Download speed (Mbps)||Upload speed (Mbps)||Latency (Mbps)|